niplav/site/nootropics.md

 I started taking nicotine (in the form of nicotine chewing gum with 2mg of active ingredient) in high-pressure situations (e.g. I'm procrastinating on an important task and have anxiety around it, or during exams).
-So far, it seems especially useful to break me out of a akratic rut.
+So far, it seems especially useful to break me out of an akratic rut.